CFLs are no doubt among the most popular light types used in the last 20 years. Enter any household, and you can find at least one set of CFL.

 Another important key to keep in mind is that the quantity of light is always better than light quality, or the specific light spectrums you give the plants.

 In all cases, the plants will still grow at a good rate if being provided with enough light quantity despite using just one wavelength.
 But if you give them the correct ratio of multiple spectrums (light colors) but fail to provide them with enough light intensity, they will not be able to photosynthesize and will not grow well.

 Growing with CFLs is great, especially with its convenience, low investment cost while still enjoy excellent results.

-If you want to do it yourself or just want to only buy CFL bulbs, you can get separate bulbs.
-We have recommended our top picks for the vegetative and flowering growth.
+If you want to do it yourself or just want to buy CFL bulbs, you can get separate bulbs.
+We have recommended our top picks for vegetative and flowering growth.